Cortrah/SpaceOperaDesign/README.md

-# SpaceOperaDesign
+# Space Opera Design
-The design of space opera
+The design document for Space Opera, a Turnstyles Game.

-CC-BY-SA-4.0
+Licences: CC-BY-SA-4.0